Title I Program

 Qualifications of Teachers

 At the beginning of each school year, divisions that receive Title I funds must notify the parents of each student attending that parents may request information regarding the professional qualifications of the student’s classroom teachers.
 Charlottesville City Schools handles these notifications on a case-by-case basis.

-Note: School divisions no longer are required to send notifications to parents in Title I schools if their children are taught four or more weeks by a non-highly qualified teacher.
-Beginning in 2017-18, school divisions will be required to send notifications to parents in Title I schools if their children are taught four or more weeks by a teacher who is not properly licensed in Virginia to teach the class to which the students are assigned.
+Note: Beginning in 2017-18, school divisions are required to send notifications to parents in Title I schools if their children are taught four or more weeks by a teacher who is not properly licensed in Virginia to teach the class to which the students are assigned.

 Testing Transparency and Parent Opt Out